jruels/fun-istio/labs/07-istio1/index.md

       values: ["productpage", "details", "reviews", "ratings", "mtlstest"]
 ```

 This service role allows only the GET operation on all the services listed in `values`.
-Deploy the rule
+Deploy the rule from the class lab directory

 ```
 istioctl create -f rbac/istio-rbac-namespace.yaml